wp-plugins/google-remarketing/readme.txt

 Basic structure taken from the Adwords-Remarketing plugin, but added much needed default behavior and settings.

-Please use the support section with any problems or ideas you have for this plugin.
-Thanks!

 == Screenshots ==

 1. Setting Page.